carloszaep/MyBoardGameOnWeb/README.md

 postscript:

-(to all programmers who read the code, my apologies I know that the code is a bit messy and I have to admit that, I repeat on some occasions, just remember that it was my first project and I was learning to program thanks, wait for my next projects to judge me 😉.
+(to all programmers who read the code, my apologies I know that the code is a bit messy and I have to admit that, I repeat on one or two occasions, just remember that it was my first project and I was learning to program thanks, wait for my next projects to judge me 😉.
 Thanks

 I deployed the game hire => https://www.juegosmeza.com/